Thinkmill/monorepo/GETTING_STARTED.md

 Now that preconstruct is set up, we should make sure it gets run.
 We want two scripts in our root `package.json`.

-TODO: We need to add the preconstruct field before we run `init`

-Add scripts to your `package.json`

-Add `preconstruct` field to the root package.json
+Add the following `preconstruct` field and scripts to your `package.json`:

 ```json
   "scripts": {